rbenv/ruby-build/README.md

 ### Checksum verification

-If you have the `md5`, `openssl`, or `md5sum` tool installed, ruby-build will automatically verify the MD5 checksum of each downloaded package before installing it.
+If you have the `shasum`, `openssl`, or `sha256sum` tool installed, ruby-build will automatically verify the SHA2 checksum of each downloaded package before installing it.

 Checksums are optional and specified as anchors on the package URL in each